-The study presented in \cite{done-second-chengyu-12-ok} introduced an innovative solution to the task offloading within MEC environments characterized by users and servers.
-In this study, the task offloading strategy was reformulated as an energy optimization problem.
-To address this challenge, an enhanced QPSO algorithm was proposed, aimed at efficiently solving the optimization problem for optimal task offloading.
-The effectiveness of the proposed QPSO-driven offloading strategy was demonstrated through its convergence.
-A bound state described by the probability density function, appeared at any interval of the completely searchable space with a certain probability.
-However, it was noteworthy that the impact of different tasks remained relatively weak, as multiple tasks from various users competed for the limited resources available at edge nodes.
-Additionally, the study lacked analysis regarding the impact of mobility within MEC environments.
-Similar limitations were observed in the study conducted by \cite{done-third-yangdongling-14-ok} within the IoV environment.
-Additionally, the assumption that the next hop was predetermined in scenarios where tasks were offloaded from vehicles to other vehicles lacks practicality.
-The first limitation was addressed in \cite{done-second-chengyu-2-ok}.
-It identified two interrelated impacts among tasks: firstly, when a complex task arrived, it was offloaded to a coalition of edge nodes for collaborative resolution; secondly, the complex task was divided into multiple sub-tasks, each offloaded to distinct coalitions.
-The proposal calculated the Shapley value of the optimal solution by employing a similarity metric based on the task rewards of each combined edge group.
+The study presented in \cite{done-second-chengyu-12-ok} introduces an innovative solution to task offloading within mobile edge computing (MEC) environments characterized by users and servers.
+In this study, the task offloading strategy is reformulated as an energy optimization problem.
+To address this challenge, an enhanced QPSO algorithm is proposed.
+Conventional PSO approaches constrain the search range of particles, restricting them from exploring positions that are far from the swarm, even if those positions yield better solutions than the current best.
+This study introduces a novel approach by utilizing quantum state representation to address this limitation.
+By representing multiple potential solutions as quantum states before measurement, the method enables particles to explore a broader solution space, thereby reducing the likelihood of getting trapped in local optima.
+The effectiveness of the proposed QPSO-driven offloading strategy is demonstrated through its convergence.
+A bound state described by the probability density function, appears at any interval of the completely searchable space with a certain probability.
+However, it is noteworthy that the impact of different tasks remains relatively weak, as multiple tasks from various users compete for the limited resources available at edge nodes.
+Additionally, the study lacks analysis regarding the impact of mobility within MEC environments.
+Similar limitations are observed in the study conducted by \cite{done-third-yangdongling-14-ok} within the IoV environment.
+Additionally, the assumption that the next hop is predetermined in scenarios where tasks are offloaded from vehicles to other vehicles lacks practicality.
+The first limitation is addressed in \cite{done-second-chengyu-2-ok}.
+It identifies two interrelated impacts among tasks: firstly, when a complex task arrives, it is offloaded to a coalition of edge nodes for collaborative resolution; secondly, the complex task is divided into multiple sub-tasks, each offloaded to distinct coalitions.
+The proposal calculates the Shapley value of the optimal solution by employing a similarity metric based on task rewards of each combined edge group.

 \textbf{With consideration of mobility}